axem-solutions/dem/docs/development_environments.md

     An image repository stores the different versions of the same image.
     An image registry is a collection of image repositories.

-The DEM also uses registries in the backgroud to store the tool images.
+The DEM also uses registries in the background to store the tool images.
 To list the currently available registries use the `dem list-reg` command.
 The `dem add-reg` and `dem del-reg` commands can be used to add or delete registries.